 How long does it take to see improvement in hyperpigmentation?

 Improvement can be noticed in 6 to 8 weeks, and fading is generally quite time-consuming and takes 3 to 6 months or longer, depending on the depth of the pigmentation and the regularity of treatment.
+Check the best options used for pigmentation issues.

 Is daily sun protection important when treating hyperpigmentation?